 I do sweat a lot in the heat but sometimes I notice I sweat on my palms and feet even when it isn't hot or I'm in an air-conditioned room.
 Eg - before a presentation or awaiting a surprise.
-Is this normal?

 Like the answers?
 Chat privately for 24 hours with the doctor of your choice